 Seeing the children learn and progress through the year is incredibly fulfilling.
 As well as teaching in Year 2, I also lead Phonics through school.
 This means I keep track of the progress all children are making in their Phonics and early reading, and put strategies in place to help them progress further.

-I am also looking forward to enjoying my last half term with our class.
-It’s always lovely to see them enjoy our fantastic Summer events, such as our CASPA performance, Sports Day, our Summer festival.
+I am also looking forward to enjoying my first half term with our class.
+It’s always lovely to get to know the children and get started with our year’s learning.

 Information About Our Homework:

 - Your child will be sent home with their reading book every night for you to read with them.

 - The children have weekly spellings which get sent out on a Monday to be tested the following Friday.
 These can also be found on our website.

 - Handwriting homework is sent home on a Friday in handwriting books, and should be brought back into school the following Wednesday.

 - The children are tested on their times tables every Friday.
 The children are expected to know their 2s, 5s, and 10 times tables.